 King Abdulaziz, may Allah rest his soul, issued the basic instructions of the state at the beginning of the foundation of Saudi Arabia, including the general rules for the regulation of its personnel.

-Issuance of the Personnel (Government Employees) Law as the first real civil service law in the Kingdom of Saudi Arabia.
+Issuance of the Personnel (Government Employees) Law was the first real civil service law in the Kingdom of Saudi Arabia.
 The law included new principles and rules not contained in the previous directives.

-Came into being centralized management of the affairs of personnel within the formations and the Ministry of Finance called the name of (the Office of the government employees and returns prescribed)
+Came into being centralized management of the affairs of personnel within the formations and the Ministry of Finance called the name of (Office of the Government Employees and Returns Prescribed)

 The Council of Ministers of Saudi Arabia was established, and one of the provisions of its regulation stated: "The General Personnel Bureau shall be responsible for monitoring the application of regulations and instructions on personnel matters as a competent body."